Hi there...I just bought a model 60, with an 02 beginning serial number, which I believe makes it a '98.

 I prefer Marlins, I have 8 Marlin 22 rifles.
 I don't have a 10/22, although I do have a Ruger 22/45 and a Single-Six.

-I actually have the gun now!
+I actually have the gun now!:D

 The buffer was in many little pieces, and a couple large ones, but the rest of the gun isn't too bad.
 Really isn't even as dirty as I expected.